 The Spanish economy suffered greatly from the global financial crisis of 2008 and 2009, and several years passed before it began to recover.
 Thankfully, despite a substantial reliance on tourism (which employs around two million people in Spain and accounts for around 5% of GDP), the country has bounced back well from the difficulties of the pandemic.
 Indeed, its overall GDP is around double what it was when it adopted the euro in 2002.

 Spain benefits from an ideal combination of benefits for international businesses: a strong and highly qualified workforce, and relatively low labor costs for a large European country.
-Spain’s average hourly labor rate is 24% lower than Italy’s, and 40% lower than France’s.
+Spain’s average hourly labor rate is around 20% lower than Italy’s and more than a third lower than France’s.

 Spain’s standard working week is 40 hours, with no more than nine hours permitted per day, and no more than 80 hours of overtime permitted per year.
 However, these levels can be altered if a collective bargaining agreement is in place.

 A gap of at least 12 hours must separate the end of one working day and the start of the next, and this is now being rigorously enforced.
 In May 2019, a new law came into force in Spain obliging businesses to record the daily working hours of all their employees, and to retain these records for four years.

 Companies must register each employee’s contract with social security authorities and the national employment service.
 New contracts must be registered with social security any time before the start of employment, and with the Public Employment Service within ten days following the employee’s start of employment.
 Probationary periods last two months, except for businesses with fewer than 25 employees (up to three months) and qualified technical personnel (up to six months).
 Notice periods are normally 15 days, and payment can be given in lieu if an employer chooses to do so.

 Compensation, Bonuses and Severance